 Between August and December 2020, ORB International conducted a survey of public opinion on COVID-19 and vaccine confidence in 15 countries with over 15,000 adults across Africa.
 The study was carried out on behalf of Africa Centres for Disease Control and Prevention (Africa CDC) in conjunction with the Vaccine Confidence Project at the London School of Hygiene and Tropical Medicine.
-Read the full report here.
+Read the full report here and download selected raw data here.

 The 15-country study revealed a number of valuable insights.
 Willingness to take a COVID-19 vaccine is reasonably high (relative to Europe and other regions of the world) at 79%, though the rate varies across the continent.
 Among those who say they will not take a COVID-19 vaccine, 1 in 5 (21%) cite a lack of trust, while another 1 in 5 (21%) say they doubt the safety of the vaccine.
 Women tend to need more reassurance when considering potential COVID-19 vaccine uptake.
 Different African countries identify different voices as credible and therefore suitable for dissemination of COVID-19 vaccine messaging.
 A public engagement campaign should involve a range of actors from the international (WHO) to the local (healthcare professionals and community leaders).